 - SPOS to be located on the ground floor with access from living areas (minimum 25m2 of SPOS per dwelling in a single location at ground floor).
 Avoid primary SPOS such as living areas with balconies at upper floors.
-Refer to front fence design, which affects SPOS locations in the front setback. - > Private open space should be designed to separate recreational and service areas (using screening or separate locations).
+Refer to front fence design, which affects SPOS locations in the front setback. - Private open space should be designed to separate recreational and service areas (using screening or separate locations).
 Ensure that building services and domestic service areas are concealed from view from the public realm.

 - Provide an open and landscaped garden setting with substantial front and rear setbacks, deep planted canopy trees and permeable surfaces.
 High quality landscaping that prioritises greenery and softens the built form is strongly encouraged. - Minimise basement footprints within the front and rear setbacks to prioritise deep planting in these areas.
 By prioritising front and rear setbacks, side setbacks may be limited on small sites.
-In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide a minimum of one advanced canopy tree for every 8 metres of boundary at the front and rear; and I tree per ground floor dwelling.
-The advanced canopy tree requirement under the boundary length calculation can include the I tree per ground floor dwelling requirement.
+In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - Tree planting recommendation: provide a minimum of one advanced canopy tree per 8m of boundary at the front and rear; and one tree per ground floor dwelling in total (total includes advanced canopy trees).
 If the result is not a whole number, round up to the nearest whole number.
-Planting location to be site responsive.